 In February 2018, the FASB issued ASU 2018-02 Income Statement-Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income.
 The guidance allows a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Tax Cuts and Jobs Act.
 The amendments eliminate the stranded tax effects resulting from the Tax Cuts and Jobs Act and are intended to improve the usefulness of information reported to financial statement users.
 However, because the amendments only relate to the reclassification of the income tax effects of the Tax Cuts and Jobs Act, the underlying guidance that requires that the effect of a change in tax laws or rates be included in income from continuing operations is not affected.
 The Update also requires certain disclosures about stranded tax effects.
-The guidance is effective for all entities for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
-The Association is in the process of evaluating what effects the guidance may have on the statements of financial condition and results of operations.
+The guidance was effective for all entities for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
+Adoption of this guidance had no impact on the statements of financial condition and results of operations.

 In March 2017, the FASB issued ASU 2017-08 Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20): Premium Amortization on Purchased Callable Debt Securities.
 The guidance relates to certain callable debt securities and shortens the amortization period for any premium to the earliest call date.
-The Update will be effective for interim and annual periods beginning after December 15, 2018 for public business entities.
-The Association is in the process of evaluating what effects the guidance may have on the statements of financial condition and results of operations.
+The Update was effective for interim and annual periods beginning after December 15, 2018 for public business entities.
+Adoption of this guidance had no impact on the statements of financial condition and results of operations.